 Kim leads SREB’s studies on key policy topics such as federal legislation and the implementation of state initiatives.
 Kim joined SREB in 2012 and directed the Benchmarking Readiness Standards project for six years.
 Prior to joining SREB, Kim provided research and technical assistance to state education agency leaders as a senior analyst with the SERVE Center at the University of North Carolina at Greensboro.

 Wanda Barker joined the Southern Region Education Board in 2015 as director of the organization’s Educational Technology Cooperative.
-In 2017, she became director of SREB’s Academic Common Market, Regional Contract Program and state authorization agreements (SARA) as well.
+In 2017, she became director of SREB’s Academic Common Market, Regional Contract Program and State Authorization Reciprocity Agreements (SARA) as well.

 Lauren Baus joined the Southern Regional Education Board in 2017 as human resources director.
 In this role, she works with SREB leadership and is key to the organization’s strategic thinking and direction.
 Lauren also manages HR functions and office administration across the many program areas of the organization.